‘I’m a millionaire but I hide my wealth from my family’

 “I still like my family and I don’t want to completely cut them off.
 I like having them around and it’s fun for me too.
 I will never tell them and they will always know me as that poor family member struggling abroad.”

-One commentor said: “I am genuinely gutted for you that your family put you in a position where you feel you have to do this.
+One commenter said: “I am genuinely gutted for you that your family put you in a position where you feel you have to do this.
 I can't imagine treating my kids this way.

 “I'm really happy that you are able to live a great life.
 You are a better person than I. Once people show me their ass, I cut them out of my life.
 I can't be dealing with greed and entitlement.”